-Everyone should drink plenty of fluids for good health.
+Everyone should drink plenty of fluids for good health (this is not just a Crohn’s nutrition tip).
 Our bodies, which are about 60% water, require a regular intake of water to stay hydrated.
 Your urine will look clear or light yellow if you are well hydrated.
 The amount of water to drink depends on several factors, such as physical activity, weather, and health conditions.

 - Tomato Juice